All About Digital Photos

 Since I started working with digital photos I've been looking for a good solution to labelling these photos.
 Unlike paper prints, there is no "back" to write on with a digital photo.
 Labelling is a good habit to get into, especially with family photos.
 I do a lot of genealogy and am constantly frustrated by collections of largely unlabeled photos.

 Since I'm into genealogy and the concept of long term archiving, I'm dead against using some sort of proprietary labelling software - I want to make sure that what I do will be some sort of accepted standard in a digital future.
 The archival standard to follow is called IPTC which stands for "International Press Telecommunications Council".
 They have developed a standard for information that can be embedded into a digital photo.
 Adobe has used IPTC as the foundation for their Adobe XMP (Extensible Metadata Platform) open standard.
-Microsoft has also adopted IPTC as the standard for labelling digital photos.

 Bottom line is to label your digital photos using the IPTC/XMP open standard.
 If the program you're using doesn't support IPTC/XMP, or uses some sort of proprietary standard, then get rid of it and switch to something that does.